-Buying a fishing pole can be an extremely tough choice.
-Given the options available, with at least 20 main pole manufacturers and even more pole types, it can be a confusing task!
+Buying a coarse or match fishing pole can be extremely tough, especially since they are the most expensive part of your fishing gear.
+Given the multiple options available, with over twenty main pole manufacturers (and even more pole types), it can be a confusing task!

 - Most Important factors (must have)